 Update: June 30, 2018

-After much anticipation that the day would inevitably come (and giving the issue something of the feel of an inbuilt sunset), the U.S. Supreme Court has finally ruled that in the public sector, agency fees are unconstitutionally violative of the First Amendment — read the opinion here.
+After much anticipation that the day would inevitably come (and giving the issue something of the feel of an inbuilt sunset), the U.S. Supreme Court has finally ruled that in the public sector, agency fees are unconstitutionally violative of the First Amendment — read the opinion here, and the Massachuestts Attorney General’s notes here.
 The holding is, in essence, this: Illinois’ extraction of agency fees from non-consenting public sector employees violates the First Amendment, and because Abood erred in concluding otherwise stare decisis cannot support it; it is therefore overruled.
-The conslusion drawn from the syllabus is thus:
+The conclusion drawn from the syllabus is thus: